TTteam1/proyectoteam1/README.md

   - Create the Route Table
     - Create a route
   - Associate the Public Route Table with both Public Subnets

-* Nat Gateway
+* Create a Nat Gateway for both public subnets
-* Elastic IP
+  - Create Route table for each NatGateways
-* Route tables for NatGateway
+  - Create a Route for both Natgateways
+  - Associate the route tables with subnets
+* Create two Elastic IPs

 * Route for the two Natgateway
 * Associate the route tables to subnets
 >